albertcroig/Stewart-SVG-Projection-js/README.md

 **Convert Text to SVG**

 Enter any text and it will be automatically scaled, positioned and converted to an SVG, and the animation will be run on the simulation side.
-- Two font types: regular font and hand-drawn
+- Two font types: regular font and hand-drawn.
-- To force a line break, enter the character "\\" between words
+- To force a line break, enter the character "\\" between words.
-- Press enter or click the "Draw" button to run the animation
+- Press enter or click the "Draw" button to run the animation.
-- Once the text is entered, it appears in the Loaded SVGs section for later use
+- Once the text is entered, it appears in the Loaded SVGs section for later use.

 *Note: This functionality does not support accents and some special characters.*